 Next ask yourself if this purchase is really necessary.
 Do you really need to do this thing at all?
 Since you’re borrowing a lot of money for this, is this expenditure really something that’s in line with the big goals of your life, or is it just something that you really want right now?
 Another advantage of waiting is that it gives you time to reflect on whether the purchase is necessary at all.

 Finally, if it is really necessary and urgent, is borrowing money via a home equity loan the best way to make it happen?
 Are there other avenues to consider that will help you achieve the goal you have in mind?
 Step back from the home equity loan decision for a moment and think about the broader problem you’re trying to solve.
 Are there ways of doing it that don’t involve additional collateral on your home?

 For many people considering a home equity loan, honest and thoughtful answers to those questions will convince them to seek out other options.

-[Related: Best Home Improvement Loans for 2020]
+[Related: Best Home Improvement Loans]

 You might not have as much equity as you believe